-After settling in Charleston, I studied with numerous community artists as well as at The College of Charleston.
+Although I have called Charleston home for many years, I am still attached to my roots in Connecticut.
+I have studied with numerous community artists as well as at The College of Charleston.
 Mentored and deeply influenced by William Halsey, I was encouraged to develop a free and creative statement, without fear of failure!
 Numerous courses at The Art Students League of New York have broadened my awareness and encouraged me to explore the multitude of approaches available to an expressive artist.

 “The most important thing to me are the marks.
 Marks excite me.
 They add variation and juxtaposition.
 The marks I make are the vocabulary of my story.
 They’re my personal signature.”